 Manage your projects well with seamless team collaboration

-PlanStreet’s Sprint Board displays progress of the scrum team during a sprint.
+PlanStreet’s Scrum Board displays the progress of the scrum team during a sprint.
 It displays the current sprint backlog showing tasks according to their status.
-Keep your collaboration in one place and easily manage product backlog with all stakeholders and product managers using Agile project management with Scrum.
+Keep your collaboration in one place and efficiently manage product backlog with all stakeholders and product managers using Agile project management with Scrum.

 Product owners, project managers, and team members commit to the work items for each sprint and their complexity.
 Stakeholders define and commit to the goals of each sprint on the scrum planning board.
 Product owners create User Stories in the backlog and are dragged into the active sprints by scrum masters.
 Every user story is written as a task in the Sprint Backlog and prioritized jointly by the team and Scrum masters.
 Create checklists or attachments as part of the User Stories.